MystenLabs/sui-move-community-modules/module_1/README.md

   ### Troubleshooting

-- Make sure Sui CLI is configured and you have gas on the selected network.
+- Make sure Sui CLI is configured and you have the SUI gas coin on the selected network.
 - If you see type or module import errors, ensure you’re on a recent Sui CLI.